 In November 2012, UConn Law adopted a “practice-based learning” requirement which ensures that all students have at least one intensive, carefully supervised, live-lawyering experience before graduating from the Law School.
 Fewer than 20 other U.S. law schools currently have a similar requirement.

 Students can satisfy the requirement in several different ways.
 First, they can enroll in any of the Law School’s 16 faculty-supervised clinical programs including the Criminal Clinic (est. 1969); the Tax Clinic (est. 1999); the Intellectual Property and Entrepreneurship Law Clinic (est. 2007), which is part of a state economic development initiative; an Asylum and Human Rights Clinic (est. 2002) that helps refugees from torture and persecution gain political asylum; and a Mediation Clinic (est. 1994) that helps resolve employment discrimination cases pending before the state Commission on Human Rights and Opportunities (CHRO).
-Clinical programs also include externship clinics in which students are placed with non-profit public interest organizations, state agencies, judges and justices, and legislators.
+Clinical programs also include specialized field placement courses in which students are placed with non-profit public interest organizations, state agencies, judges and justices, and legislators.

 A third way to satisfy the requirement will be to enroll in a course that includes a substantial component in which students participate in teams or as a group in one or more live lawyering projects.